Interpretive smoothing

 - Definitions become interchangeable with those of a neighboring field.

-- The model “translates” your vocabulary into standard jargon, then responds within that frame.
+- The model “translates” the vocabulary into standard jargon, then responds within that frame.

 - Governed negations disappear from syntheses.